 - A bottle of Italian wine

-- Truffle Salt many of us can’t afford truffles, but this is a great way to infuse truffle flavor into dishes!
+- Truffle Salt many of us can’t justify the cost of fresh truffles, this is a great way to infuse real truffle flavor into all sorts of dishes.

 - A jar of Italian olives